informalsystems/ibc-starknet/docs/ics20-wallet.md

 - `timeout_timestamp_on_b` is the timeout UNIX timestamp in nanoseconds at Osmosis block after which the packet won't be included.

-#### Sending Starknet native tokens
+> [!NOTE]

-We need to use Native denom.
-Show how to form this in typescript.
+> Before transferring the tokens, the wallet application needs to ensure the

-#### Sending back Osmosis tokens
+> user has approved the ICS20 application to spend on their behalf.

-We need to use the TracePrefixed denom.
+We maintain a [typescript code][starknet-ibc-transfer] to showcase submitting `send_transfer` message.

 ### Receiving fungible tokens

-Considering a Cosmos wallet triggers a transfer from an Osmosis wallet to a Starknet wallet, there is nothing to be done on Starknet side to receive the tokens.
+Given a Cosmos wallet triggers a transfer from an Osmosis wallet to a Starknet wallet, there is nothing to be done on Starknet side to receive the tokens.

 But a Starknet wallet may want to listen to the events from the ICS20 contract:
 [`ICS20Events`][ics20-events]